07 Apr Anthracnose Hitting Ash Trees Hard

 There are Anthracnose fungicide treatments that can be applied before the disease attacks a tree.
 Once a tree is infected, all that can be done is to stop the fungus from spreading by using a fungicide treatment.
 If left untreated, Anthracnose will continue to infect new foliage while weather conditions allow.

 A healthy tree is less likely to get sick or die from diseases and insect infestation or be fatally damaged during weather events.
 The best thing you can do for your tree is to ensure it has proper nutrition.
-A lack of food in your soil could make your tree vulnerable to Anthracnose.
+A lack of resources in your soil could make your tree vulnerable to Anthracnose.
 If you think your tree might be at risk, contact a certified arborist.
 Our TreeNewal ISA Certified Arborists are available to visit your property for an assessment.
 We’ll work with you to create a customized solution to revitalize your soil and optimize your trees’ health.
 We highly recommend our unique soil care blend developed with products proven to increase your tree’s growth and vitality.
 Our time-tested blend is a natural soil conditioner with a root hair growth stimulator designed to boost your tree’s ability to absorb nutrients and develop a deeper, stronger root system, bark, and canopy.
 Call us today for an appointment.

 What do I do if I think my tree has Anthracnose?